Understanding The Effects Of Divorce On Children & Their Mental Health

 If you're experiencing a divorce, you may encounter a wide range of emotions throughout the process.
 It may be difficult to adapt to the new family dynamic, and your children may need support as they get used to the changes.
 While you may feel alone without the support of your spouse during this time, it can be important to remember that support and help are available any time you need it.
 A licensed therapist can help ease the effects of divorce on mental health, not only for you but for your entire family.
 Regain is an online counseling platform that can connect you with a licensed family therapist right from your home.
 They may be able to provide you with the tools you need to make the whole process as comforting as possible for you and your children.
 While this time in your life may be busy as you take on extra responsibilities by yourself, online counseling can allow you and your children to still get the support you need.

 Research has shown how divorce can have a variety of harmful emotional and psychological effects.
 Online counseling often seeks to negate these consequences, and one study showed that it did just that.
 In a one-year study of an online intervention for recent divorcees, researchers found that the program significantly reduced anxious, depressive, and somatization symptoms and that the magnitude of these effects was large in effect size.
 In a one-year follow-up, symptom levels of all 3 outcomes were found to be close to the population norms for participants in the intervention group but still elevated for those in the control group.
-These findings suggest that “online intervention platforms may be effective in reducing adverse mental health related effects of divorce and thereby offer long-term human and public health benefits.”
+These findings suggest that “online intervention platforms may be effective in reducing adverse mental health-related effects of divorce and thereby offering long-term human and public health benefits.”

 Counselor reviews

 "Dr. Anstadt is amazing.
 I appreciate him always reaching out to make sure things are going smoothly in between our sessions.
 He follows up and genuinely cares about my situation.
-I would recommend Dr. Anstadt to anyone who is seeking insight on parenting and new relationships after divorce.
+I would recommend Dr. Anstadt to anyone who is seeking insights on parenting and new relationships after divorce.
 Thank you for everything!"

 "Lisheyna is an amazing person with really beautiful insights.
 I struggled with my separation, and she helped me regain new insights, which helped me become friends with my ex-wife again and understand her perspective.
 I am grateful to Lisheyna for her support and would highly recommend her to anyone seeking any personal or relationship counseling."